clemcer/loggifly/docs/guide/config_sections/containers.md

   container4:
     # Exclude keywords for a whole container
     excluded_keywords:
-      - timeout  # This keyword will be ignored in this container
+      - timeout  # This keyword will be ignored for this container
-      - regex: \btimeout\b.*  # This regex pattern will be ignored in this container
+      - regex: \btimeout\b.*  # This regex will be ignored for this container
     keywords:
       - error
       - regex: \error\b.*
         # Exclude keywords for a specific keyword or regex pattern
         excluded_keywords:
-          - uncritical  # Log lines with '\error\b.*' and 'uncritical' will be ignored in this container
+          - uncritical  # Log lines with '\error\b.*' and 'uncritical' will be ignored
 ```

 ## Settings per container and keyword

-Most of the **settings** from the `settings` and the `notifications` sections can also be set per container or per keyword.
+Most of the **settings** from the `settings` and the `notifications` sections can be set per container or per keyword/regex.<br>s
 A summary of all the settings and where you can set them can be found [here](../settings-overview.md).

 ::: info
 When multiple keywords with the same setting (e.g., `notification_title`) are found in a log line, the one listed first in the YAML takes precedence.